How to Start a Bucket List Bullet Journal

 Yes!

-Or at least I am anyway.
+Or at least I am.

 I have seen layouts and lists in bullet journals that are done entirely in black and white and they are gorgeous.
 I was tempted to keep mine that way too, but after I got one of my lists wrote out in black and white, I was itching to add some color to it.
 And I am so glad that I did!